Aleosiss/rising_tides/ReadMe.md

 		- Strategy Card: Wideband Psionic Jamming: Reduce the will of enemy units by a flat static value.
 		- Strategy Card: Old World Training: Increase the detection modifier of XCom by a flat static value.
 		- Strategy Card: Forty Years of War: Instantly construct Resistance Outposts.
+		- Strategy Card: Direct Neural Manipulation: Bonded Soldiers recieve bonus experience if they survive a mission together.
 	- Prognosticator (New Class)
 		- this word sounded cool, so I will make it into a class
-		- wtf will it do? not sure how "seeing the future" can work IRL
+		- wtf will it do? not sure how "seeing the future" can work in real life
+			- is it possible to force the AI to use a behavior tree?

 ## Current Bugs